tlogan/ERST/README.md

     - encode fibonacci as an example to motivate 2-induction and test k-induction.
     - type annotations
     - subtyping
+- in paper, note importance of generating constraints on argument variables
+- in paper, note importance of keeping argument constraints local to each case in implication rule
 - in paper, note the importance of flipping between weakest and strongest interpretations
     - for a return type that depends on a parameter type; the P <: T ,  P < Q; Q; strongest of Q uses weakest of P e.g. T.
 - in paper, note farfetched conjecture that relational types is a more elegant foundation for math than dependent types.